Staff Biographies and Phone Numbers

 Hannah Dahlke, Program Assistant - Grants to Organization and Arts in Education

 Hannah Dahlke joined ArtsWA in February 2018, as the Program Assistant for Arts in Education and Grants to Organizations.
 Hannah is an arts educator and administrator originally from Aotearoa New Zealand.
 In 2010 she graduated with a Master’s degree with first class honors in the area of dance education pedagogy, and went on to teach and administer the education program within the Royal New Zealand Ballet.
-After moving to Seattle, Hannah involved herself in the arts education world and completed the Washington State Teaching Artist Training Lab in 2016, as well as gaining her certificate in Brain-Compatible Dance Education at the Creative Dance Center in Seattle.
-She was most recently a staff member at Seattle Children’s Theatre where she was an Education Specialist and Executive Administrative Assistant.
-With over 10 years of experience as a teacher and arts administrator, Hannah enjoys increasing the accessibility of the arts to all people, as well as inspiring students creatively and artistically.
+After relocating to Seattle, she completed the Washington State Teaching Artist Training Lab in 2016, as well as gaining a certificate in Brain-Compatible Dance Education at the Creative Dance Center in Seattle and working as an Education Specialist and Executive Administrative Assistant at Seattle Children’s Theatre.
+With over 13 years of experience as a teacher and arts administrator, Hannah enjoys increasing the accessibility of the arts to all people, as well as inspiring students creatively and artistically.

 Mason joined ArtsWA in August of 2018 as a part-time Information Technology Technician for the agency, dealing with issues that relate to the technical aspects of ArtsWA.
 Mason will be receiving his Associates in Applied Sciences degree from completing the Computer Network Administration program at South Puget Sound Community College in the Fall of 2018.
 Mason's number one goal for the agency is to ensure all computer and network devices at ArtsWA are running smoothly and efficiently.
 Mason enjoys playing guitar but also staying active when not working on computers, as biking is one of his favorite pass times.